 If your Plan approves benefits for care provided by Out-of-Network Providers and/or treatment Facilities for Inpatient and Outpatient care, your Plan may require you to participate in Case Management prior to receiving ongoing care and services.
 This plan generally does not cover services provided by Out-of-Network Providers.
-To find out more information about the program, call (800) 922-8778.
+To find out more information about the program, visit our Blue Cross's website at www.bluecrossvt. org/health-community/your-health-and-wellness/ help-managing-your-health or call (800) 922-8778.